opendigitalpay-io/docs.opendigitalpay.io/README.md

 BTCPay Server is an open-source, self-hosted payment processor for Bitcoin and other cryptocurrencies.

+why we start this project?
+-building a payment solution is difficult.
+-share our experience in payment domain, including mobile payment solution and Payfac -make it easiler to build a payment platform to accelarate innovation

 If you have trouble using BTCPay Server, consider joining the [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from community members.

 Only file a [Github issue](https://github.com/btcpayserver/btcpayserver/issues) for technical issues you can't resolve through other channels or feature requests you've validated with other members of community.